Overchute/docs/System Design/mvp-user-flows.md

 - Offer price (in cycles token XTC) (must be >=0)
 - End date (must be in the future)
-- XTC wallet address into which raised funds must be paid
+- Creator's PrincipalID to which raised funds must be paid (as XTC)
 - Reads a description of the crowdsale rules and clicks "Confirm" button !!!